 Bob McNally

 Alan Fleischmann

-I mean, I know many people who have come to you for advice over the years, people who work with you, and your firm.
-I mean, you're an entrepreneur, you started your own firm.
-I know, I'm very good friends with Dan Yergin, who, you know, got the Pulitzer Prize for, you know, for what he did for the prize.
-And, you know, I know that he and so many others look at you as that next generation leader in the field.
-And a lot of the credit goes to the fact that you, you know, you speak English when you talk, you know, and you get it right.
-You know, so many folks I know are Paul Tudor Jones and others who've been on the show, by the way, Paul has been on the show.
-I mean, he would credit you as someone who gets it right.
-You know, when you say something's going to happen, often when it doesn't look like it would happen.
+I know many people who have come to you for advice over the years — people who work with you and your firm.
+You're an entrepreneur; you started your own firm.
+I'm very good friends with Dan Yergin, who won the Pulitzer Prize for The Prize, and I know that he and so many others look at you as that next-generation leader in the field.
+A lot of the credit goes to the fact that you speak plain English when you talk, and you get it right.
+So many folks I know — Paul Tudor Jones and others who've been on the show; Paul has been on the show — would credit you as someone who gets it right, often when it doesn't look like a thing is going to happen.
 Give us an example of that.
-I mean, something I mean, I know, there's several examples when, when you said certain things, people looked at you and kind of thought you were coming out of nowhere.
-And, and, and didn't and they couldn't be and they get and yet it happened.
+There are several examples when you said certain things and people looked at you and thought you were coming out of nowhere, and yet it happened.
 It's happened to us now several times.
 Give us one example.

+Bob McNally